mingyuansung/mingyuansung.github.io/_posts/2014-05-11-installation-note.md

 * go to https://github.com/Source-Intelligence
 * fork EDEN and others to your own github account repository
 * download and install GitHub for OSX
-* then from https://github.com/Source-Intelligence/EDEN , clone to your desktop
+* then from https://github.com/Source-Intelligence/EDEN , choose clone to your desktop
+* Download [.git-completion.bash](https://raw.github.com/git/git/master/contrib/completion/git-completion.bash) to your home directory
+* Download [.git-prompt.sh](https://raw.github.com/git/git/master/contrib/completion/git-prompt.sh) to your home directory
 * cd to your /EDEN directory
 * `git remote -v` to take a look the repository you have there.
 You should have `origin` now
 * `git remote rename origin si`, or you can use other name than si for easier typing later